cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/azuread.md

 ### 2. Configure SCIM in Azure

 {{<Aside type="note">}}
-Until Microsoft supports out-of-the-box provisioning for Access, SCIM requires a separate enterprise application from the one created during [initial setup](#set-up-azure-ad-as-an-identity-provider).
+SCIM requires a separate enterprise application from the one created during [initial setup](#set-up-azure-ad-as-an-identity-provider).
 {{</Aside>}}

 1. In the Azure Active Directory menu, go to **Enterprise applications**.